 8Bitdo's controllers are some of the most popular, especially for retro gamers.
 So if you're someone who enjoys the older style of game controllers, then you'll love the Sn30 Pro - xCloud Edition.
 The SN30 Pro features a detachable gaming clip, Bluetooth connectivity, and up to 18 hours of battery.

 Gaming is always better with a controller in hand

-Our recommendation is the Razer Kishi, which offers the best value for your money thanks to its ease-of-use, flexibility to be used with a myriad of device sizes, and the built-in USB-C port for low-latency gaming.
+Our top recommendation for the best Galaxy s10 gamepads goes to the Razer Kishi, which offers the best value for your money thanks to its ease-of-use, flexibility to be used with myriad device sizes, and its built-in USB-C port for low-latency gaming.
 There's even a pass-through port so you can keep your Galaxy phone charged throughout those longer gaming sessions.
 And when you're done, just take your phone out, collapse the controller, and stow away the Kishi for later.

 Steel Series has been making some great controllers for some time now, and the Stratus Duo is a great option for gaming on your Samsung Galaxy smartphone.
 You'll easily be able to pair this via Bluetooth, or you can even use it to game on your PC with the included USB Wireless Adapter.
 With more than 20-hours of battery life, and the ability to charge while gaming, the Duo is a Swiss Army knife for gamers everywhere.

 We may earn a commission for purchases using our links.
 Learn more.